sentfanwyaerda/Phoenix/README.md

 ## Phoenix workflow
 1. Checks if `$mount` exists, to determine if it could already be installed.
-2. If installed; when testing-functionality is available, it tests the functionality of the current install and saves the results.
+2. If installed; checks if current files has been changed since the last update, and when testing-functionality is available, it tests the functionality of the current install and saves the results.
 3. Identifies the target by `$src`.
 If it is on [Github](http://github.com/) it analyses the current version: gets releases and branches and statistics (issues, forks, stargazers), and data of the current commit (sha, comment, author).
 4. If installed; it determines if update is available and reports a notification.
 5. Phoenix downloads the current release.